MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageAccount.md

 ### -StorageAccountName
 Specifies a name for the storage account.
-The storage account name must be unique to azure_2 and must be between 3 and 24 characters in length and use lowercase letters and numbers only.
+The storage account name must be unique to Azure and must be between 3 and 24 characters in length and use lowercase letters and numbers only.

 ```yaml
 Type: String